LaurenDahlin1/h3_index_demo/README.md

 ## Ideas for future work

 - Test several H3 resolutions and report sensitivity
-- Model error using Monte Carlo methods using the hexagon overlap of the error
+- Model error of probability the user is in the park using Monte Carlo methods using the hexagon overlap
 - Create additional indices that use length of visit (time used) and geographic diversity of users
 - Compare parks by time of day and day of week
 - Move the pipeline to Spark or Databricks